 What Is Executive Function?

 Executive function is the set of cognitive processes that give students the ability to self-manage and self-regulate.
 These skills give students the ability to plan, time manage, focus their attention, regulate their emotions, and more.
-All of these skills are central to a student’s ability to succeed in the classroom, making executive function skills incredibly important to teach and support.
+All of these skills are central to a student’s ability to succeed in a remote learning environment, making executive function skills incredibly important to teach and support during distance learning.

 Thankfully, executive function skills can be supported and taught, and giving these skills the attention they need can lead to a more productive year overall.
 To discover strategies you can use to support executive function this year, check out the infographic below and browse the suggested resources for explicitly teaching executive function skills.

 Stress and trauma can take a toll on executive function skills, making now a critical time to focus on them.
 Here are 13 strategies you can use to support your students’ executive function skills.

 - Provide an estimate of how long tasks should take and have students use a timer.

 - Have families prepare a regular schedule for at-home learning in case of school closures.